zbalkan/GitlabReports/README.md

-# SemgrepReports
+# GitlabReports (former SemgrepReports)

-Parses Semgrep JSON reports and generates a PDF report.
+Parses Gitlab code qyality and Semgrep JSON reports and generates a PDF report.
+The executable uses shorthand `sr` from _SemgrepReports_, the initial name.

 ## USAGE
 ```